hsjobeki/nix-types/README.md

 Generally there are two possible type systems:

 - __Static__
-  checked during 'compile' time (development time)
+  checked during 'compile' time or development time.
+  So errors can be caught while writing code.

 - __Dynamic__
+  checked at runtime.
+  While the programm runs and fails, errors will abort execution, until handled specifically.
-  checked at runtime (when the child is already dead you will detect it)
+  In other words: The child is already dead and will be detected.

 There are multiple ways to document a type: